Glurch and Oobleck

 Questions

 Write some well-thought-out answers to the following questions.
-Use complete sentences!
-Some questions will require more than one sentence.
+Please write a full paragraph for the first two and the last two questions.
+Use complete sentences for all questions.
 Please write as legibly as possible!
 Use a separate piece of paper for your answers and remember to rephrase the question as part of your answer.

 1. Describe the way that Glurch looks and its behavior.
 What makes it weird?